 Description

-This mushroom sauce is so tasty and versatile.
-It goes well with meat, pork, chicken, or turkey, and it’s perfect as a topper for root vegetables or cauliflower puree or as a gluten-free pasta sauce.
-This creamy mushroom sauce is a healthy alternative to any store-bought brown sauce and can successfully replace gravy.
+This mushroom sauce is rich, comforting, and incredibly versatile.
+It pairs beautifully with beef, pork, chicken, or turkey, and it’s just as delicious spooned over root vegetables or cauliflower purée.
+You can even use it as a gluten-free pasta sauce.
+Creamy and full of flavor, it’s a wholesome alternative to store-bought brown sauces and makes a wonderful stand-in for gravy.

 Ingredients